 Mumbai is a remarkable destination that has so much to offer every traveler.
 Especially those wanting to indulge in rich cultures, spiritual temples, unforgettable cuisine, and days full of adventure!
 The city also boasts a beautiful coastline laden with pristine, vibrant beaches.
 All of this and so much more will be discovered during your journey in this enormous and vivacious metropolis.

 Be prepared to explore exciting monuments, meet fascinating new friends, and have the time of your life!

 When planning a trip to Mumbai, the climate plays an important role in deciding when to visit.
-It’s become common knowledge that India experiences immense heat waves.
+It’s become common knowledge that backpacking India means learning to live with immense heat waves.
 This city is no exception, with the sun shining year-round.

 So, with this in mind, a good time to visit is during the winter season, which is November to February.
 The sun isn’t as harsh and unrelenting in winter as it is in the summer months (April to July).
 Mumbai rarely experiences a truly cold day, so even in the middle of winter, you can still enjoy riveting day trips.

 March to May is also a great time of year to visit Mumbai, but bear in mind that humidity levels will rise considerably.
 Days spent on the beach or in the sun won’t be ideal during this time.
 However, the nights are stunning and the temperatures become more moderate, so you can still enjoy the thriving nightlife in Mumbai!

 As for June to October, this is Mumbai’s famous monsoon season.
 It’s the only time of year that Mumbai sees consistent rainfall.
 However, the rain can be considered a positive, as it makes the days much cooler.
 Life never stops in Mumbai, so this is still a great time to visit.
 You can make the most of the opportunities to see hilltop station attractions, like Lonavala, Matheran or Igatpuri.